Skip to main content

 (B) The term "good cause," as used in paragraph (A) of this rule, means a substantial reason, one that affords a legal justification or a legal excuse.
 If the employer is unable to establish "good cause" under this definition, the employer may also show "good cause" if the default is a one-time violation of the payment of premium or the filing of the annual payroll report.

 (C) Such requests shall be submitted to the bureau by the employer concerned or by its duly authorized representative.
 The reason for the relief sought shall be fully explained.
-The bureau may hold a request in abeyance until the request is properly completed, and the applicant shall be notified accordingly.
+The bureau may hold a request in abeyance until the request is properly completed, and will notify the applicant of its response accordingly.

 (D) The administrator may refer such requests to the bureau of workers' compensation adjudicating committee for further consideration and for the determination of the issue raised.